ucsb-csw8/w23k/about.md

 <span style="color:green">Each week covers one chapter in zyBooks</span>.

-There are four types of activities:
+There are six types of activities:

 > **PA**{: .label .label-orange }(Participation Activities): You should start these on Sunday each week and try to work on them throughout the week.
 Ideally, you'll have started them before lecture on Monday, and will have tried to complete all of them before Wednesday lecture.
 They are not technically due until <span style="color:green">Saturday 11:59PM</span>, but the intention is for you to do them as preparation for lecture to check your understanding of the reading.